pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 With Kinbiont it is possible to fit any non-linear model this can be done by calling the function ```NL_model_selection``` in different ways.

-First we declare upper and lower bound and the model (note that in this case we use array of array because the input can be more than one model)
+First, we declare the upper and lower bound and the model (note that in this case, we usean  array of array because the input can be more than one model)

 ```julia
 nl_model = ["NL_Richards"]